ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 ![Datacenters Overview](images/vcd_overview_datacenter.gif){.thumbnail}

 ### Applications
-In this section, get a comprehensive overview of all your vApps and virtual machines on your virtual datacentres (vcds): create, access and delete vApps or virtual machines with ease.
+In this section, get a comprehensive overview of all your vApps and virtual machines on your virtual data centres (vDC): Create, access and delete vApps or virtual machines with ease.

-Applications :
+Applications:

 - `Virtual Applications`{.action}
 - `Virtual Machines`{.action}
 - `Container Applications`{.action}